 Law and Politics

-Law and politics focuses on American constitutional thought, judicial politics, law and society, and philosophy of law.
-Students learn not only about the history and context of American constitutional developments, but also about the operation of the judicial branch of government in the past and the present.
+Law and politics focus on American constitutional thought, judicial politics, law and society, and philosophy of law.
+Students learn not only about the history and context of American constitutional developments but also about the operation of the judicial branch of government in the past and the present.
 Studying how courts and judges do their work, students also consider how that work has changed over time.
-Students explore how legislation as well as court decisions reflect and influence a society’s policies, politics, and moral commitments.
-In addition, they examine how social movements, interest groups, and professional networks help to shape law’s content and implementation.
+Students explore how legislation, as well as court decisions, reflect and influence a society’s policies, politics, and moral commitments.
+In addition, they examine how social movements, interest groups, and professional networks help to shape the law’s content and implementation.

 Students may major or minor in law and politics.
 In either case, students work closely with at least two members of the faculty to develop a plan of study regarding coursework and additional reading to prepare them for comprehensive exams.
 Majors are expected to demonstrate a breadth of knowledge in the field sufficient for framing a dissertation and for teaching undergraduate courses; minors may focus more narrowly on a particular area of study.